Analysis | The viral Twitter thread that explains right-wing conspiracy theorizing — if only inadvertently

 “We know as fact: a) The Steele dossier was the sole evidence used to justify spying on the Trump campaign,” Cooper adds later, “b) The FBI knew the Steele dossier was a DNC op, c) Steele’s source told the FBI the info was unserious, d) they did not inform the court of any of this and kept spying.”

 You’re probably familiar with this version of events.
 The Foreign Intelligence Surveillance Act warrant obtained against former Trump campaign official Carter Page in October 2016 plays a central role in the overlapping ideas that the campaign was under close scrutiny and that the scrutiny was a function of false information from Steele.
 But this is obviously not true, for a lot of reasons.
-For one, Page had left the campaign by the time the warrant was obtained, which wouldn’t prevent investigators from looking at his interactions with campaign officials but does seem to undercut the idea that the campaign, not Page, was the target.
+For one, Page had left the campaign by the time the warrant was obtained, a timeline that wouldn’t prevent investigators from looking at his interactions with campaign officials but does seem to undercut the idea that the campaign, not Page, was the target.
 Page was an adviser not known to have been particularly close to central figures.
-The feds had already identified red flags around a number of other campaign officials, including the one-time campaign manager; they targeted an ancillary unpaid adviser instead?
+The feds had already identified red flags around a number of other campaign officials, including the onetime campaign manager; they targeted an ancillary unpaid adviser instead?
 For another, the warrant did depend on the Steele dossier, information that has not held up as substantiated.
 It was not the only information included in the warrant application, however, nor was there no other reason to scrutinize Page.
 He’d already been on the FBI’s radar after a suspected Russian spy identified him as a possible target for recruitment and Page had in fact traveled to Moscow that July, where he came into contact, however briefly, with a senior official in the Russian government.

 The reason that the Page warrant is being presented as the point of genesis for all of this is not because it was.
-It's because, as Cooper makes clear, it's useful to pretend that it was.
+It’s because, as Cooper makes clear, it’s useful to pretend that it was.
 If everything flowed from this one FISA warrant using dodgy information, the entire probe is legitimately smelly.
 But the reality is that several others linked to the campaign — including campaign manager Paul Manafort, another adviser named George Papadopoulos and eventual national security adviser Michael Flynn — all had ties of their own to Russia.
-The central investigation reportedly began when the FBI learned that Papadopoulos had informed an Australian diplomat that Russia had material incriminating Clinton, something he'd learned from a source he was hoping might connect Trump with Russian President Vladimir Putin.
+The central investigation reportedly began when the FBI learned that Papadopoulos had informed an Australian diplomat that Russia had material incriminating Clinton, something he’d learned from a person he was hoping might connect Trump with Russian President Vladimir Putin.
 When stolen material began being published in July 2016, Australia tipped off the U.S. government.

-The contemporaneous memo from former CIA director John Brennan to which Cooper refers is part of a relatively new effort to retrofit everything to drop it in Hillary Clinton’s lap but it, too, needs to be placed into context.
+The contemporaneous memo from then-CIA Director John Brennan to which Cooper refers is part of a relatively new effort to retrofit everything to drop it in Hillary Clinton’s lap but it, too, needs to be placed into context.
 Brennan took notes on a briefing with then-President Barack Obama in which he wrote that “[w]e’re getting additional insight into Russian activities” and which mentions “alleged approval by Hillary Clinton on 28 July of a proposal … to vilify Donald Trump by stirring up a scandal claiming interference by the Russian security services.”
 A separate CIA memo sent to the FBI in September (before the Page warrant) mentions a surveilled exchange in which such a plan from Clinton’s team was mentioned.

 The implication has often been that Clinton was trying to engineer this scandal to harm Trump and the Obama administration played along.
 But there’s no evidence of that.
-Clinton’s team was already publicly trying to link Trump to Russia, using that same document dump of stolen material, material that The Post and others had already linked to Russian hacking.
+Clinton’s team was already publicly trying to link Trump to Russia, using that same document dump of stolen material, material that The Washington Post and others had already linked to Russian hacking.
 If the government wasn’t already examining how Russia was stealing and releasing material in an effort to influence the election, it was derelict.
 What’s more, there were links between Trump’s campaign and Russian actors, which Cooper doesn’t mention.
 Manafort gave internal polling information to a man that the federal government and his own second-in-command believed to be linked to Russian intelligence.
 What does that have to do with Carter Page, exactly?

 Cooper is certainly correct that there was a lot of chatter about explicit collusion between Trump’s campaign and Russian actors that has remained unproven, chatter that was often a function of Trump opponents making claims that weren’t supportable with the then- or currently available evidence.
 But it is not true that the Steele dossier was the genesis for all of this and to claim that it was reveals either obvious dishonesty or a deeply blinkered understanding of what happened.